Aldion0731/neural-net-fastapi-deploymen/README.md

 ##### Customization

 Choosing YOLOv3 or YOLOv3-Tiny
 By default, the web application uses the YOLOv3 neural network for object detection.
-If you would like to use the YOLOv3-Tiny network instead, set the model parameter in the "clinet_info" section of the config.toml file to "yolov3-tiny"
+If you would like to use the YOLOv3-Tiny network instead, set the model parameter in the "client_info" section of the config.toml file, to "yolov3-tiny"